bl4de/Forebone/README.md

 ToDo
 ----

-* tests - QUnit and Jasmine test suites
+* tests - QUnit and Jasmine test suites                 [Qunit in progress, Jasmine TBD]
 * simple build system, based on Grunt.js
 * AMD-module version for projects based on Require.js
 * some more advanced examples